naugtur/naugtur.github.com/cv.md

 ## Experience

+### MetaMask
+Sr Staff Security Engineer (2024)
+Staff Security Engineer (2023)
+Senior Security Engineer2 (2022)
+Senior Security Engineer (2022)

+> Joined to work on LavaMoat, over time took the lead of the team and roadmap of the LavaMoat project

+- Building security tools
+- Consulting on JS security
+- Helping threat model product features
+- Got MetaMask to be in the first cohort of Socket.dev adopters

 ### Collibra

 Principal Software Engineer (2021)

 > Joined Central Frontend Team to push javascript practice forward.
 Founded dev-security community of practice.

+- Helped Security and Dev teams understand eachother better and collaborate
+- Red-teamed supply chain security and proceeded to lead fixes

 ### Egnyte Inc.
 Principal Software Engineer (2020-2021)